Last updated on December 1st, 2022 at 04:44 am

 In case you haven’t heard, we are in the language learning app business.
 The market for these apps is very big – and that is very encouraging to see.
 Learning a new language is such a great skill and can open up so many new opportunities.
 One of the biggest names in the market is Duolingo.
 Their owl mascot is almost iconic at this point.
 However, there are a bunch of other options available too, which is why we wanted to show you some alternatives to Duolingo.
-These options might just fit your needs better and ultimately boost your ability to learn, whether you are looking to study Thai or learn Vietnamese.
+These options might just fit your needs better and ultimately boost your ability to learn, whether you are looking to study Thai or learn Khmer.
 Here they are in no particular order:

 The Memrise app is often recommended as an alternative to Duolingo.
 It is a free language learning app for you to learn a new language on your phone.
 There are a few different languages for you to choose from, including some very popular options.
 Saying that, the list is quite limited but this seems to be a case of quality over quantity.